ckwonglab/ckwong-lab/index.md

 # The Wong Lab - Endocrine Signalling in Inflammation

-Gut hormone therapies based on GLP-1 have revolutionized metabolic disease treatment, but how they regulate inflammation and immune responses remains poorly understood.
-Our group maps how gut hormones act across multiple organs to manage inflammation, aiming to leverage this crosstalk to develop better therapies for chronic diseases.
+Gut hormone therapies based on GLP-1 have transformed how we treat metabolic diseases.
+However, we still do not fully understand how these hormones signal the immune system to control inflammation.
+Our group investigates their action across the gut, brain, and immune system, translating them into better therapies for chronic diseases.

 {% capture text %}